7 Best Infrared Thermometers of 2026

 For most households, the iHealth No-Touch Forehead Thermometer PT3 is our best overall pick.
 Its 178,000-plus Amazon reviews, quiet vibration feedback, and 1-second non-contact reading make it the most practical and well-validated choice for families with young children.
 At under $17, it is also among the best values in home health monitoring.

 For buyers seeking the lowest-cost entry into non-contact fever screening, the Berrcom JXB-178 delivers FDA-approved accuracy with a 32-reading memory under $15 — provided you invest a few minutes in learning the correct 1–2 inch technique.
-For users who want both forehead and ear measurement capability, the iProven DMT-489 is the dual-mode pick endorsed by The New York Times Wirecutter.
-And for households where health data tracking across multiple family members has genuine value, the Withings Thermo’s 16-sensor architecture and app-synced history justifies its premium price.
+For users who want both forehead and ear measurement capability in a single device, the iProven DMT-489 is our dual-mode runner-up.
+And for households where clinical-grade accuracy and app-connected health tracking across multiple family members have genuine value, the Braun ThermoScan 7+ Connect — clinically as accurate as a rectal reading, with Bluetooth fever tracking — justifies its premium price.
 As with all health monitoring decisions, consult your physician or healthcare provider for personalized recommendations based on your specific clinical situation.

 Frequently Asked Questions